Ageing well

-In order to remain stronger for longer and to continue to enjoy a good quality of life with meaning, purpose and a sense of belonging, we need to remember to:
+In order to live and age well and to continue to enjoy a good quality of life with meaning, purpose and a sense of belonging, we need to remember to:

 • Exercise for 150 minutes a week, such as brisk walking or cycling.
 Aim to do strengthening exercises at least twice a week, such as heavy gardening, carry heavy shopping or resistance training